mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 costs for hot-spares wouldn't've been necessary for the entire 6-months of lead-time for scheduling and planning this conference, but they'd certainly be worth the spend during the few days of the event itself.
-Juju sort of makes it a no-brainer
+Juju sort of makes it a no-brainer.

 ## Lessons Learned

 What would I do differently next time?
 Well, I've got a list :).

-- use stable ppa... instead of freezing the code
+- use the stable ppa... instead of freezing the code
 - sit the app behind haproxy
 - use s3fs or equivalent subordinate charm to manage backups instead of just sshing them off the box
 - better monitoring... we've gotten a great set of monitoring charms recently... thanks [Clint](http://fewbar.com/)!
-- log aggregation would've been a little bit of overkill for this app, but next time might warrant it.
-We've been developing some great tools for this for our automated testing frameworks
+- log aggregation would've been a little bit of overkill for this app, but next time might warrant it
-- I'd like better failover/DR prep next time around
+- it's cheap to add failover with juju... just do it
-- we'll soon have access to a production-stable private ubuntu cloud that should work great for hosting these sorts of apps
+- maybe follow a development process a little more carefully next time around :)
-- follow a little more careful development process.
+- we'll soon have access to a production-stable private ubuntu cloud for these sorts of apps/projects